amitsaha/amitsaha.github.io/content/docker-volume-mount-selinux.rst

-My workflow with docker usually involves volume mounting a host directory so that I can read and write to the host directory from my container.
+My workflow with docker usually involves volume mounting a host directory so that I can read and write to the host directory from my container as a *non-root* user.
 On a Fedora 23 host with SELinux enabled, this is what I have to do differently:

 .. code::